Old Palo Alto Residential Parking Permits

 The Old Palo Alto Residential Preferential Parking (RPP) Program requires all residents to have a permit to park on the street for more than 2 hours between the hours of 8 a.m. and 5 p.m., Monday through Friday.

-If you are a resident of the area and interested in a parking permit, visit the permitting website.
-For additional help, consult this Step by Step Duncan Permit Purchasing Guide.
-Or check out the FAQ.
-On occasion, permit emails will be directed to your spam/junk folder.
-Please check this folder if you do not receive a message in your inbox.
+If you are a resident of the area and interested in a parking permit, visit the permit portal.
+For additional help, consult this Step by Step Duncan Permit Purchasing Guide or check out the FAQ.
+On occasion, emails will be directed to your spam or junk folder.
+Please check this folder if you do not receive a message to your inbox.
 For technical or fulfillment issues, please contact our permit vendor for assistance.
-You can reach Duncan Solutions at (866) 210-2417; please listen very carefully to the full list of menu options to reach the phone tree's permit section.
-You can also email Duncan at Onlineissues@DuncanSolutions.com.
+Reach out to Duncan Solutions at (866) 210-2417 and please listen carefully to the full list of menu options to reach the phone tree's permit section.
+You can also email Duncan at email@example.com.

 Permit Prices for Residents